Csayegh123/ecommerce/README.md

 node seeds/index.js
 ```

-A video demonstrating how to seed the database from the command line is provided [here](https://drive.google.com/file/d/1cxB7I41wX6AWwSDz2RDOpIf9_2EbgBuZ/view).

 Once the database is created and seeded with sample data, run the following command to start the application: